Learn more about the Berkeley Pre-College Scholars Program

 Students will be responsible for purchasing their textbooks and other required supplies (e.g. scientific calculator).
 Textbooks are generally available at the UC Berkeley Campus Bookstore located at 2495 Bancroft Way, Berkeley, CA 94720.
 It is up to students to ensure they purchase the correct books, including the required editions, as assigned by the course instructor.
 Students are not expected to purchase the textbooks before their first class unless specifically instructed to do so.

 Some academic departments charge a Course Materials Fee for specific courses, such as those with science or computer labs, photography labs, art supplies, or similar costs.
 This fee is assessed by the academic department at a later time, directly to each student's account.
+Other departments, such as Art Practice, may require you to purchase additional materials to complete the course successfully.
+This is not covered under your program fee.

 Cal 1 Card